3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

 ---

-If you haven't read previous blog posts from *TrenchBoot* series, we strongly encourage to catch it up.
+If you haven't read previous blog posts from *TrenchBoot* series, we strongly encourage to catch up on it.
 Best way, is to search under [TrenchBoot](https://blog.3mdeb.com/tags/trenchboot/) tag.
 In this article, we want to show what changes have been made in GRUB and what was our motivation to introduce them.
 Also, we will introduce extension of **TPM event log** which lets users debug DRTM and verify some operations.
-Besides theoretical considerations, there is the **verification part** which introduce particular examples and verification procedures.
+Besides theoretical considerations, there is the **verification part** which introduces particular examples and verification procedures.

 ## GRUB additional feature - CBFS and LZMA support